 Advice is like snow—the softer it falls, the longer it dwells upon, and the deeper it sinks into the mind. —Samuel Taylor Coleridge

-The 8010’s AF Tracking continuously adjusts focus and brightness whether you or your subject are moving making it is useful for photographing action.
-To maximize image sharpness, the 8010 combines mechanical Sensor-Shift Image Stabilization and Digital Image Stabilization/ Mechanical Sensor-Shift Image Stabilization keeps images sharp by adjusting the sensor to compensate for camera movement while Digital Image Stabilization uses higher ISO sensitivities and faster shutter speeds to prevent blur.
-The Stylus Tough 8010 can detect up to 12 faces within the frame and automatically focuses and optimizes exposure to capture sharp portraits and group shots.
+The 8010’s AF Tracking continuously adjusts focus and brightness whether you or your subject are moving or not making it is useful for photographing action.
+To maximize image sharpness, the 8010 combines mechanical sensor-shift image stabilization and kept images sharp by adjusting the sensor to compensate for camera movement while using higher ISO sensitivities and faster shutter speeds at the same time to prevent blur.

 If you enjoyed today’s blog post and would like to treat me to a cup of Earl Grey tea ($2.50), please click here.
 And if you do, thanks so much.